audience guide

 Upload lecture PDFs, paste notes, or bring in text while the material is still fresh enough to structure cleanly.

-Keep cards narrow enough that you test one fact, mechanism, or distinction at a time instead of re-reading paragraphs.
+Keep cards narrow enough to test one fact, mechanism, or distinction at a time instead of re-reading whole paragraphs.

 Review in short, repeatable blocks